 This recipe is listed in these categories.
 See them for more similar recipes.

 Pat dry two skinless boneless chicken breasts.
-Trim and cut in half if average size.
-Cut in thirds if huge.
+Trim and cut in half if average size or thirds if large.

 Give the chicken and vegetables a light spray of PAM to keep them moist.

-Bake until veggies are golden brown and chicken is 165°—about 35 minutes.
+Bake until veggies are golden brown, and chicken is 165°—about 35 minutes.
 Your time will vary with the size of the pieces and your oven.
+If the potatoes are not done (tender and over 190°)‚ remove the chicken, tent and bake the potatoes longer.

 Ingredients